-After your student logs in, they start on Your Profile, where they enter the list of colleges they have in mind and their academic profile.
+3. Once your student logs in, they will start on their Profile, where they should enter 1.) the list of colleges that they have in mind and 2.) their academic profile.

-After they complete their profile, the student clicks Run Kickstart to create their first college plan.
-Every time they update their plan, you can track it in the Counselor Dashboard.
+After your student's college list and profile are complete, they can click Run Kickstart to create their first college plan.
+Each time that your student updates their plan, you can track it in the Counselor Dashboard.

 How do I review the activity history for one of my students?